WPSurfer.com

 These are three rules you should have in place to protect your WordPress from all kinds of attacks

-1. I recommend writing a rule that whitelist specific files your site needs and be as specific as possible.
+1. I recommend writing a rule that whitelist specific folder and files your visitors need and be as specific as possible.

 2. Once you do that, write another rule to block every file and folder from your WordPress installation.